How to Develop Assertiveness Skills to Speak Up!

 When challenged or feeling distress most of us have a tendency to react in a passive, aggressive, or passive/aggressive manner.
 As noted by the survey respondents, women traditionally lean towards passive or passive/aggressive behavior.
 Passive/aggressive behavior puts others in a double bind with a mixed message.
 “I’m in big trouble because of what you did but don’t help me solve it.
 I’ll suffer quietly.”
 It sounds passive with an aggressive, angry undertone.
 The chart below summarizes the differences between acting passively, assertively or aggressively:

-Minimize Acting PASSIVE
+Minimize Acting PASSIVELY

 Gives up relationship with self